foreign city in mountains

 • 3 units of additional coursework [any level]

-Africa, East Asia, Eurasia, Europe, Latin America, the Middle East, South Asia and North America are considered world areas for the Development concentration.
+Africa, East Asia, Eurasia, Europe, Latin America, the Middle East, North America, Oceania, South Asia, and Southeast Asia are considered world areas for the Development concentration.
 You must complete two courses in one of these world areas and one course in another world area.
 These may be at any level.

 A single course may satisfy more than one of the distribution requirements (i.e. disciplinary or world area).
 Some of these requirements may be completed while abroad.